cosmolee/rails_tutorial_programming_environment/Instructions.md

 ## Windows installation notes

 If you are a Windows user having problems setting up a satisfactory ROR environment, or are simply looking for an easy setup, you can load Ubuntu with the "Windows Ubuntu Installer" - WUBI.
 This allows you to install Ubuntu "inside" Windows like a regular application, without the involvement of having to create a separate disk partition.
-With these instructions, you probably have a solution with less friction than trying to load the environment natively and having to figure out all the dependencies on your own.
+With these instructions, you can probably have the feature-complete environment installed with less friction than trying to load the software natively and having to figure out all the dependencies on your own.

 Note: The Windows Installer option has been known to have issues booting Linux if you have multiple operating systems installed on various partitions on your hard drive.
 If you only have Windows installed on your drive, you'll probably be OK.
 YMMV.
 But it's pretty painless to give it a try and see if it will work for you.
 If it doesn't work, you simply uninstall Ubuntu from your Windows application programs.
 If you can't get the Ubuntu "inside" Windows option to work, you still have as a fall back the option of installing Ubuntu to a separate partition on your hard drive.